glynawe/Vanilla/vanilla.md

 # Program Structure

-## Descriptions and Declarations
+## Definitions and Declarations

-    Description = VarDescription | ProcDescription | OtherDescriptions.
+    Definition = VarDefinition | ProcDefinition | OtherDefinitions.

-    DeclarationOrDescription  = VarDeclaration | ProcDeclaration | OtherDescriptions.
+    DeclarationOrDefinition  = VarDeclaration | ProcDeclaration | OtherDefinitions.

-    OtherDescriptions = Inclusion | ConstDescription | TypeDescription.
+    OtherDefinitions = Inclusion | ConstDefinition | TypeDefinition.

-A *description* names and describes a data type, procedure, variable, module or constant.
-A description may be given more than once; descriptions with the same name must have the same type.
+A *definition* names and describes a data type, procedure, variable, module or constant.
+A definition may be given more than once; definitions with the same name must have the same type.

-A *declaration* is a description that also defines *object code*.
+A *declaration* is a definition that also defines *object code*.
 Object code is variable data or procedure code that will be included in an executable program.
 A declaration can only be made once.

 ## Modules and Interfaces

-    Program = (Interface | Module) "."... ["."].
+    Program = (Interface | Module| Functor) "."... ["."].

-A Vanilla program may contain any number of interfaces and modules separated by full stops.
+A Vanilla program may contain any number of interfaces, modules and functor separated by full stops.
 One module must declare a procedure called `main`, which will be the first procedure to be executed.

     Interface = "interface" InterfaceName "="
-                {Description ";"}
+                {Definition ";"}
                 "end".

-    Module    = "module" ModuleName [ModuleParameters] [":" InterfaceName] "="
+    Module    = "module" ModuleName [PublicInterface] "="
-                {DeclarationOrDescription ";"}
+                {DeclarationOrDefinition ";"}
                 "end".

+    PublicInterface  = ":" InterfaceName.

-    ModuleParameters =  "(" ModuleParameter ";"... ")" [ "where" TypeConstraint ","... ].
+    Functor   = "module" ModuleName "(" ModuleParameter ";"... ")"
+                [PublicInterface]
+                ["where" TypeEquivalence ","...]
+                "="
+                {DeclarationOrDefinition ";"}
+                "end".
     ModuleParameter  = ModuleName ":" InterfaceName.
-    TypeConstraint   = ImportedName "=" ImportedName.
+    TypeEquivalence  = TypeName "=" TypeName.
+    TypeName         = ModuleName "_" NAME.

     InterfaceName = NAME.
+    ModuleName    = NAME.
+    FunctorName   = NAME.

-An *interface* contains a set of descriptions.
-A *module* contains a set of descriptions and declarations.
+An *interface* contains a set of definitions.
+A *module* contains a set of definitions and declarations.
+The primary purpose of modules is group together collections of types and procedures to define abstract data types.

+If a module is declared with a *public interface* then only the definitions in that interface will be available when the module is imported.
+The module must contain declarations for all the definitions in its public interface.

-All interfaces and modules implicitly contain a set of *standard descriptions* supplied by the Vanilla language.
-For example, the type `integer` is a standard description.
+All interfaces and modules implicitly contain a set of *standard declarations* supplied by the Vanilla language.
+For example, the type `integer` is a standard declaration.

-*[Describe ModuleParameters.]*
+A *functor* is a module parametrized with a list of modules it can import; the actual modules are supplied when the functor is imported.
+The primary purpose of functors is to define generic abstract data types.
+Each module parameter has an interface that specifies a minimum set of definitions the actual module must provide.
+A functor with a `where` clause specifies that it will various types parameter modules are equivalent (this is important when defining generic types).

+**Example**

+    module Map (Key: Comparable; Value: ADT) where Map_KeyType = Key_Type, Map_ValueType = Value_Type =
+        type MapType;
+        type ValueType;
+        type KeyType;
+        procedure Set (map: MapType; key: KeyType; value: ValueType) = ...
+        ...
+    end.

 ### Inclusion

-    Inclusion = Include | Import.
+    Inclusion     = Include | Import | FunctorImport.
-    Include   = "include" NAME ["for" NAME ","...].
+    Include       = "include" ModuleName ["for" NAME ","...].
-    Import    = "import" NAME [":=" ParameterizedModule].
+    Import        = "import" ModuleName.

-    ParameterizedModule = NAME "(" NAME ","... ")".
+    FunctorImport = "import" ModuleName ":=" FunctorName "(" ModuleName ","... ")".

     ImportedName = ModuleName "_" NAME.
-    ModuleName   = NAME.
     GlobalName   = NAME | ImportedName.

-`include` includes content from other modules and interfaces.
-The contents of an interface are its descriptions, the contents of a module are its declarations.
+`include` includes content from other modules or interfaces.
+The contents of an interface are its definitions, the contents of a module are its declarations.
 If an `include` has a `for` clause then only a selection of its contents are included.

-`import` includes content from other interfaces and modules, but each description is given an *imported name*, which is the description's name prefixed with the name of the interface.
+`import` includes content from other interfaces and modules, but each definition is given an *imported name*, which is the definition's name prefixed with the name of the interface.
+A *functor import* imports a new module created from a functor and a list of modules.

-*[Describe ParameterizedModule.]*

-A module or interface's *global names* are the names of all its descriptions.
+A module or interface's *global names* are the names of all its definitions.

 ### Example